 You may also choose to ask yourself how you feel about your daily routine.
 Do you wake up feeling rested each morning?
 Do your food choices make you feel nourished?
 Is there anything others can do to help lighten your load?
 Recognizing where attention might be needed and tending to your own needs is a form of self-care for nurses that can make a world of difference when you’re caring for others.

 Check out our online CE course, Stress Management: Good for You, Good for Your Patient for tips on reducing your stress levels.

 Fleshing out your vision for your nursing path can help pave the way toward a satisfying career.
 Whether it’s earning an advanced degree or vying for a lead research or administrative role, pursuing your dreams is an excellent way to nurture your well-being.
 With a clear road ahead, you can take meaningful action to learn, grow, and evolve your way to the bright future you envision for yourself.

 Find yourself one step closer to achieving your goals with online CE courses especially for cardiovascular nurses here.

-If these self-care ideas for nurses have inspired you to nurture your well-being in new ways, be sure to visit our blog often to find more support for you and your career.
+If these ideas about self care for nurses have inspired you to nurture your well-being in new ways, be sure to visit our blog often to find more support for you and your career.

 For exclusive access to valuable resources and educational opportunities, become a member of our caring and dynamic community of nurses leading the way in CVD prevention and management.
 To learn more about PCNA, contact us online or call 608.250.2440 today.